ATM Jackpotting

 In ATM Jackpotting Attacks, the attackers usually gain access to the ATM’s software or hardware, either through physical manipulation or by exploiting vulnerabilities remotely.
 Once they’re in, they can send commands to the ATM to make it dispense cash, just like that.

 “Money doesn’t grow on trees”.
 We have all heard this saying which emphasizes that money does not simply appear, that making a living requires hard work and long hours.
 But what if this isn’t the case?
-Cybercriminals are carrying out jackpotting attacks on ATMs that suggest that actually, yes, money can just appear, and, no, it does not require hard work and long hours – more like a few minutes.
+Cybercriminals are carrying out jackpotting attacks on ATMs that suggest that, yes, money can just appear, and, no, it does not require hard work and long hours – more like a few minutes.

 ATM Jackpotting presents an irresistible opportunity for cybercriminals who seek cash.
 And ATM’s are essentially metal boxes storing large amounts of cash.
 Therefore, it is no surprise that ATMs are often subject to attacks.
 Obviously, an attack on an ATM can bring the perpetrator instant rewards – and in substantial amounts.
 With more than 3.5 million ATMs around the world, malicious actors are not short of targets.
 And what better way to attack an ATM than to jackpot it (ATM Security)?

-How ATM Jackpotting Provides a Global Attack Surface
+How ATMs Provides a Global Attack Surface

-ATM Jackpotting is a type of logical attack that instructs the machine to dispense cash at a rapid pace.
-Such attacks have become more frequent.
-With the European Association for Secure Transactions (EAST) reporting a 269% increase in logical attacks between 2019 and 2020 (‘Black Box’ and Physical Attacks Against ATMs Surge).
 The worldwide presence of ATMs means jackpotting attacks are a global threat.
 In Europe, Diebold Nixdorf, a leading ATM manufacturer, issued an alert warning about the rising number of jackpotting attacks in 2020.
 Recently, two individuals were arrested for ATM jackpotting attacks in Europe which saw them steal over $273,000.
 The Secret Service also issued a warning regarding jackpotting attacks in the United States (Secret Service warning banks about ATM ‘jackpotting’).

-An Explanation of ATM Jackpotting Attacks
+How ATM Jackpotting Attacks Occur?

 ATM Jackpotting attacks occur through malware or using a black box.
 Both methods require physical access to the machine and the use of hardware attack tools, known as rogue devices.